Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Convergence of the population level EM algorithm

 As highlighted in the Introduction, this is the first convergence result of the population level EM iterates for the $L$-GMM with $L\ge 2$ under full generality.
 In particular, it covers the case when $\sw^*$ is known, in which case the EM algorithm only updates $\pi^{(t)}$ and $M^{(t)}$ in the M-step as in \cref{iter_pi,iter_mu} while computes the E-step in \eqref{def_gamma} using $\theta^{(t)} = (\pi^{(t)}, M^{(t)}, \sw^*)$.
 The following corollary states a faster convergence rate of such EM iterates. \begin{cor}[Known $\sw^*$] Grant condition \eqref{cond_min_Delta}.
 Assume the initialization $\pi^{(0)}$ and $M^{(0)}$ satisfy \eqref{cond_init_unknown} with $c_\sw = 0$.
 There exists some $\kappa \in (0,1)$ given by \eqref{def_kappa} such that $\theta^{(t)} = (\pi^{(t)},M^{(t)}, \sw^*)$ for all $t\ge 0$, computed in \cref{iter_pi,iter_mu}, satisfy

 \end{cor}

 \begin{remark}[Separation requirement] Condition \eqref{cond_min_Delta} states the required separation condition between Gaussian components for the population level EM iterates to converge.
 It characterizes the effect of both the smallest mixing probability $\pmin$ and the ratio between the largest and smallest separations among Gaussian components, $\Dtmax / \Dtmin$.
 We emphasize that such dependence is particularly informative for $L \ge 3$.
 In the case of $L = 2$, we have $\Dtmax = \Dtmin$, and it is standard to assume that $\pi_1, \pi_2 \in (c, 1-c)$ for some $c\in (0,1/2)$, under which condition \eqref{cond_min_Delta} reduces to $\Dtmin \ge C$.
 This is assumed in \cite{EM2017} for symmetric, isotropic setting, and in \cite{cai2019chime} when $\pi^*$ and $\sw^*$ are unknown.
 For $L \ge 3$, even when $\Dtmax \asymp \Dtmin$ and $\pmin \asymp 1/L$, condition \eqref{cond_min_Delta} simplifies to $\Dtmin \ge C \log(L)$, still reflecting the effect of $L$ on the required separation.
-To the best of our knowledge, condition \eqref{cond_min_Delta} is the weakest separation requirement by far for analyzing the convergence of EM under the $L$-GMM with $L\ge 3$.
-We refer to \cref{sec_theory_clustering} for comparison with the separation conditions of clustering-based algorithms.\\ \end{remark}
+Such logarithmic dependence on $L$ is known to be necessary for achieving polynomial sample complexity guarantees in the isotropic setting \citep{regev2017learning}.
+Our condition in \eqref{cond_min_Delta} further shows that when $\sw^*$ is unknown, the additional price to pay is only a logarithmic factor in $\Dtmax$.
+We refer to \cref{sec_theory_clustering} for comparison with the separation conditions of clustering-based algorithms. \end{remark} \begin{remark}[Initialization] The requirement in \eqref{cond_init_unknown} on $M^{(0)}$ becomes milder as the separation $\Dtmin$ increases.
+This is consistent with existing results \cite{EM2017} for $L = 2$, and \cite{yan2017convergence,Zhao2020,segol2021improved,kwon2020algorithm} for $L\ge 3$.
+Compared to the latter, their initialization requirement is comparable to ours, although derived under known / unknown $\pi^*$ and $\sw^*=\bI_d$.
+Since we allow both $\pi^*$ and $\sw^*$ unknown, our initialization requirement in \eqref{cond_init_unknown} also depends on $\pi^{(0)}$ and $\sw^{(0)}$.
+The number $1/2$ in $d(\pi^{(0)},\pi)$ can be replaced by any nonnegative value less than $1$.
+Later in \cref{sec_theory_samp_large} we introduce an alternative initialization scheme that also enjoys provable guarantees.
+Detailed discussion on practical choices of initialization is given in \cref{sec_init}. \end{remark}